Most Medicare Enrollees Could Get Insulin for $35 a Month

 The cost of insulin is one the biggest worries for consumers generally concerned about high prices for brand name drugs.
 Millions of people with diabetes use insulin to keep their blood sugars within normal ranges and stave off complications that can include heart disease, blindness, kidney failure and amputations.
 People with diabetes also suffer worse outcomes from COVID-19.

+An AP-NORC poll in May found that 54% of adults 60 and older said they disapproved of how Trump is handling his job as president, while 45% approved.

-But the fate of any drug pricing bill seems to rest with House Speaker Nancy Pelosi, who has a much more ambitious plan for Medicare to negotiate prices for the costliest drugs, not just insulin.
+The fate of drug pricing legislation ultimately seems to rest with House Speaker Nancy Pelosi, who has a much more ambitious plan for Medicare to negotiate prices for the costliest drugs, not just insulin.
 Pelosi would use expected savings to provide vision, dental and hearing coverage for older adults.
 Most Republicans oppose that approach as an expansion of government price-setting.

-Although the White House and Pelosi's office were in conversations last year about action on drug prices, the relationship between the two leaders has been tense and angry for months.
+Although the White House and Pelosi's office were in conversations last year about prescription drug legislation, the relationship between the two leaders has been tense and angry for months.

 White House Counselor Kellyanne Conway told AP the administration can't wait for the Democratic-controlled House on drug prices.
 “Waiting for them to act is very perilous,” Conway said.